 All of them argue in loud voices, and time flies, flies.
 It is six o'clock in the morning.
 The call of "je-llo!," given by a passing man, startles the men.
 It's too much, we have to end this meeting.
 Anyway, everything is taken care of; instead of revenge and a redeeming barricade, the protest seemed a procession in the streets.
 Everybody leaves except Melquiades, and the two workers, who were gossiping, squatting in the corner.
-The three anarchists look at each other with sadness, move their heads left and right, and again, while an idea goes to their minds: this is the worst weight, that the most advanced workers are condemned to drag, and how much delays our victory for the Ideal. publish an anarchist newspaper or to get into any of those groups of thieves, who assure, without proving, that they follow their principles.
+The three anarchists look at each other with sadness, move their heads left and right, and again, while an idea goes to their minds: this is the worst weight, that the most advanced workexploits, scoundrels, and cannibals, getting fat at the expense of the imbeciles who fill their pockets with gold, cowards who do not have the guts to come here and publish an anarchist newspaper or to get into any of those groups of thieves, who assure, without proving, that they follow their principles.
 Who knows them here?